-When you should go to the Emergency for medical attention.
+When you should go to emergency for medical attention.

 Use good judgment in deciding when to use emergency medical services.
 Whenever you feel you can apply home treatment safely and wait to see your regular doctor, do so.
-However, if you believe your situation requires urgent care, by all means go to the emergency department.
+However, if you believe your situation requires emergency care, go to the Emergency Department.

-Have your B.C.
-Care Card handy and bring a list of your current medications.
+If possible, have your Personal Health Number (BC Care Card) handy and bring a list of your current medications.

 For an urgent medication refill speak with your pharmacist.
 Your pharmacist may be able to provide an emergency refill of your prescription, including medications for chronic conditions.
-Contact your pharmacist for minor issues that might be managed with over-the-counter medications.
+Contact your pharmacist for minor issues that you may be able to manage with over-the-counter medications.

 For Surrey residents, if you or your loved one has an urgent mental health or substance use concern (that does not require hospitalization), visit the Surrey Mental Health and Substance Use Urgent Care Response Centre.

-For critical or life-threatening conditions, including broken bones, severe breathing problems or severe bleeding call 9-1-1 or go to the nearest emergency room.
+For emergency or life-threatening conditions, including broken bones, severe breathing problems or severe bleeding call 9-1-1 or go to the nearest Emergency Department.